-TORRANCE BLUFFS INVENTORY OF BLUFF FACE DEVELOPMENT PERMITTED AND PRE-COASTAL DEVELOPMENT
+FIGURE 1 TORRANCE BLUFFS INVENTORY OF BLUFF FACE DEVELOPMENT PERMITTED AND PRE-COASTAL DEVELOPMENT

-Pre-coastal Development Location Permit number
+Pre-coastal Development Location Permit Number

 3 Stairways/ paths

 413/417 NA

 601 NA

 627 NA

-2 Patios/dec.
+2 Patios/decks 1

-413/417 NA NA
+413/417 NA

 627 NA

-0 Shade
+0 Shade structures

-structures

 NA

 0 Retaining walls

 NA

 Approved

 3 Stairways/ paths

 429 5-85-755

 433 5-90-1041A3

 515 5-90-1079

-0 Shade
+0 Shade structures

-structures

 3 Retaining walls

 429 5-85-755

 433 5-90-1041A3

 449 2 5-90-355

 1 Patios/decks listed above are located below concrete drainage swale marking the "historic top of bluff".

-2 Low wall constructed as part of upper bluff repair, not highly visible.
+Low wall constructed as part of upper bluff repair, not highly visible.

 Unpermitted.

-4 Stairways/ paths 3 ADDRESS
+4 Stairways/ paths 3

 425

 437

 445

 [601 4]

 605

 3 Patios/decks

 429

 433

-1-1-1-1 437
+437

 4 Shade

-structures

-413
+structures 413

+the second secon

 429

 433

-437

 When the Commission assumed jurisdiction in 1973, there were three improved bluff face accessways on this bluff.
 There were two platforms perched on the bluff face -- one at each end of the row of lots.
 Since 1973, the Commission has approved three ramps or stairways down the bluff face to the toe of the bluff on the 28 lots along Paseo de la Playa.
-In one (5-85-755), the applicant asserted the need for safe access for permission to build a concrete walkway, a wall at the toe of the bluff and a patio above the beach; in the second (5-90-1041-A3), a narrow property line stairway, sited along an existing wall to reduce visual impacts, was approved as part of a bluff reconstruction and restoration that the owners requested to repair a massive blow-out.
+In one (5-85-755), the applicant asserted the need for safe access for permission to build a concrete walkway, a wall at the toe of the bluff and a patio above the beach; in the second (5-90-1041-A3), a 3-4 foot wide cement walkway along the northern property line, sited along an existing wall to minimize visual impacts of the walkway, was approved as part of a bluff reconstruction and restoration, that the owners requested to repair a massive bluff blow-out.
+The area of the walkway experienced excessive runoff erosion extending from the top to the toe of the bluff, creating a gully along the northern property line and property wall.
+The Commission found that a walkway along the existing wall would assist in restoring the site and minimize any future erosion.

 The absence of the promised landscaping at these sites has been referred to the Commission's Enforcement staff.
-A lot, located nine lots to the south of the subject lot, received a permit in 1991 to stabilize an "existing path" with redwood beams (5-90-1079 (Wright)).
+A lot, located nine lots to the south of the subject lot, received a permit in 1991 to stabilize an "existing path " with redwood beams (5-90-1079 (Wright)).
 During consideration of the third stairway (5-90-1079), the applicant provided persuasive evidence that placement of redwood ties was merely a repair and stabilization of a pre-existing soft-footed path.
 The Commission approved two patios in conjunction with stairways, but it has approved no shade structures at the toe of the bluff.